pingcap/docs/performance-tuning-practices.md

 #### Performance Overview dashboard

-In the Performance Overview dashboard, the most notable changes are that the three Stmt command types in the **CPS By Type** pane changes to one type, the `general` statement type in the **Database Time by SQL Type** pane is disappeared, and the QPS in the **QPS** pane increases to 30.9k.
+In the Performance Overview dashboard, the most notable changes are that the three Stmt command types in the **CPS By Type** pane drop to one type, the `general` statement type in the **Database Time by SQL Type** pane is disappeared, and the QPS in the **QPS** pane increases to 30.9k.

 ! [performance-overview-for-1-command](/media/performance/j-5.png)

 - Database Time by SQL Type: the `Select` statement type takes the most time and the `general` statement type disappears.
 - Database Time by SQL Phase: the `execute` phase takes most of the time.
 - SQL Execute Time Overview: `tso wait`, `Get`, and `Cop` take most of the time.
 - Execution plan cache is hit.
-The value of Queries Using Plan Cache OPS roughly equals to `StmtExecute` per second.
+The value of Queries Using Plan Cache OPS roughly equals `StmtExecute` per second.
-- CPS By Type: only the `StmtExecute` the command is used.
+- CPS By Type: only the `StmtExecute` command is used.
 - avg QPS = 30.9k (from 22.1k to 30.9k)

 The average TiDB CPU utilization drops from 827% to 577%.
 As the QPS increases, the average TiKV CPU utilization increases to 313%.